All Episodes Plain Text

 Every game, they should have to do that.

-Not just Army -Navy, but every college football game.
+Not just Army, Navy, but every college football game.

 Win, lose.

-Watch them sing their alma mater, whatever.
+You should go watch them sing their alma mater, whatever.

 Stand there, you know, crying through your eye black if you lost and big smiles if you won.